ayushagrawal2806/Bharat-Petroleum/Dhruv/BPCL/README.md

 **Achievements**
 - Faithful Representation: We have strived to provide a faithful representation of the Bharat Petroleum website, mirroring its visual aesthetics, layout, and key functionalities.
 - Learning and Skill Development: This project has been a valuable learning experience in web development.
-- We've honed our skills in HTML, CSS, allowing us to create responsive and visually appealing web pages.
+- We've honed our skills in HTML and CSS, allowing us to create responsive and visually appealing web pages.
 - Portfolio Enhancement: The Bharat Petroleum project serves as a testament to our web development abilities, providing a meaningful addition to our portfolios.

 ## Contact

-For any questions or suggestions, you can contact preethibaskaran2001@gmail.com .
+For any questions or suggestions, you can contact dkt9839@gmail.com